WangWenda87/AbFlow/README.md

 ![Overview](figure/overview.png)

-AbFlow studies the antibody design problem centered on complementary determinants (CDRS), and addresses the coupling between local generation of CDRS and all-atomic information propagation, as well as the introduction of fine-grained structural information of antigens, through the message propagation mechanism of local flow matching and antigen surface enhancement
+AbFlow studies the antibody design problem centered on complementary determinants (CDRS), and addresses the coupling between local generation of CDRS and all-atomic information propagation, as well as the introduction of fine-grained structural information of antigens, through the message propagation mechanism of local flow matching and antigen surface enhancement.

 ## Table of Contents